 Fun fact: Only 6% of all salt manufactured is actually used for consumption.
-12% is used in water conditioning processes, 8% is used for de-icing highways, 6% is used in agriculture, and 68% is used for manufacturing and other industrial processes
+Twelve percent is used in water conditioning processes, 8% is used for deicing highways, 6% is used in agriculture, and 68% is used for manufacturing and other industrial processes

 So What’s the Bottom Line?
 Can I Use Any Salt for Canning?

 Bottom line – sea salt: yes, but you’ll need to grind it into smaller grains before use.
-Plus, it’s the most expensive alternative, so take that into consideration.
+Plus, it’s one of the most expensive alternatives to canning salt, so take that into consideration.

-Bottom line – kosher salt: yes, but you’ll need to grind it into a smaller form before use.
+Bottom line – kosher salt: yes, but you’ll need to grind it into finer grains before making that brine.

-Bottom line – canning salt: yes, the most natural option, store it properly for long shelf life.
+Bottom line – canning salt: a definite yes, since it is the most natural salt out there.
+Store it properly for long shelf life.

 Salt Shelf Life

-So are all these different types of salt a marketing ploy for more money and to fill your pantry shelves with four different kinds of salt?
+So are all these different types of salt a marketing ploy to squeeze more profit and to fill your pantry shelves with up to four different kinds of salt?
 You decide.